 -

-- Dr. Hongje Seong (Advisor: Prof. Euntai Kim) Appointed as a Faculty (Assistant Professor) at the University of Seoul
+- Dr. Cheonjun Park Appointed as a Faculty at the Hankuk University of Foreign Studies

-- Dr. Hongje Seong, who graduated with a Ph.D. from Professor Euntai Kim's research group, was appointed as an assistant professor in the School of Electrical and Computer Engineering at the University of Seoul in March 2025.
-Dr. Hongje Seong (Graduation Date: Feb 2023) has been conducting research in Computer Vision and Robotics at the Samsung Advanced Institute of Technology.
+- Dr. Cheonjun Park, who graduated with a Ph.D. from Professor Won Woo Ro's research group, was appointed as an assistant professor in the Division of Computer Engineering at the Hankuk University of Foreign Studies in September 2025.
+Dr. Cheonjun Park (Graduation Date: Feb 2024) has been actively conducting research in AI Accelerator and Algorithm at the Samsung Electronics System LSI.

 -